-Pest description and damage Tiny drab moths may be seen flying in clouds around plants.
+Pest description and damage Tiny (around 0.2 inch in length) drab grayish moths may be seen flying in clouds around plants.
 They lay eggs on leaves.
 The tiny leafminer eats into the leaves and feeds between the upper and lower leaf surfaces.
 Damage can be rather inconspicuous when damage is light.
-Occasionally all the leaves turn brown and the plant appears to have died, however, new leaves will eventually emerge.
+Occasionally all the leaves turn brown and the plant appears to have died; however, new leaves will eventually emerge.

 Biology and life history Moths emerge in May, and immediately mate and lay eggs on leaves.
 Larvae feed inside the leaf; and from time to time the larvae open a small hole in the leaf and eliminate the frass from the mine.
 There may be more than one generation per year.